kanata-05/in-the-works/README.md

 ### Spinning Cube
   Literally what the name is, a spinning cube, spinning in all axises at once
+  Added the ability to spin all .stl files (added .obj too but isn't working)
+  W/S to increase/decrease the spin velocity, A/D to increase/decrease model size
+  Z/X to zoom in/out

 ### QuantumSmartAIPoweredSuperNeuralNetworkNFTBlockchainDecentralisedWeb3Shell
   A shell where you can just use normal basic english to specify what you want to do,